Can

 conventional 'smoke' effects).

-Smoke machines range in price, but as the Romans used
+Smoke machines range widely in price, but as the Romans used

 to say, "Talia expensa sic empta" - you get what you pay

-for.
-We sell machines by the most reputable and consistent companies.
+for!
+We supply machines by the most reputable and consistent companies

 It is not in our interest to supply smoke

-machines that are unreliable - so we don't!
+machines that are unreliable - so we simply don't!

 Smoke machines that are capable of operating continuously

-at high output cost more but always have the power available for
+at high output do cost more but always have the power available for

 larger and more varied applications and will never require a re-heat

-Pea Soup can only repair the machines we sell.
+Pea Soup only repair the machines we sell.

-We can also supply spare parts only for the machines we sell, e.g.
+We can also supply spare parts only for the machines we sell.
+Please contact us for details.
+Sorry, we do not

-do not offer a repair service for the cheap 'domestic' smoke machines
+offer a repair service for the 'domestic'/home party smoke machines

-that we do not sell (ie SoundLab, ProSound, Skytec, Argos, etc.)
+that we do not sell (ie SoundLab, ProSound, QTFX, KAM, Skytec, Argos,

 Can I place